 The Senate approved the bill on Feb.
 20 on a 38-0 vote and the House adopted it last week on a 117-0 vote.
 The measure now goes to the governor’s desk to be signed into law.

-Senate approves health care transparency bill
+Health care transparency bill approved

 TOPEKA | Undergoing a medical procedure can be tough, especially when patients receive huge bills in the mail that they have to pay but were not expecting.